SumiSastri/dev-blogs/docs/github-repo-security/part6-dependabot.md

 ---
 layout: default
-title: What is Dependabot
+title: What is Dependabot?
 parent: Safeguarding your GitHub repo
 nav_order: 9
 ---

-# What is Dependabot
+# What is Dependabot?

 Dependabot is a dedicated GitHub tool that improves code security by automatically managing your dependency change logs.